 Not at all.
 AdSense is so powerful largely because of its ability to monetise every impression through its unbeatable number of advertisers.
 Across a large inventory I’d back AdSense to perform best against any network, but that doesn’t mean that it will win every impression.

 The best results can often be achieved by combining networks in way that encourages them to compete on price.
-Using an ad server (such as the excellent and free DFP Small Business) you can load networks in based on their true performance and challenge AdSense to beat them on a per ad request basis to ensure the highest price for each impression.
+Using an ad server (such as the excellent and free Google Ad Manager) you can load networks in based on their true performance and challenge AdSense to beat them on a per ad request basis to ensure the highest price for each impression.

 By replacing AdSense tags with network tags you are offering the network the chance to decide who gets what ad requests.
-By using and ad server you are making that choice based on performance metrics.
+By using an ad server, you are making that choice based on performance metrics.

 Calculating the true Ad Request RPM